mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Identify the leaf L for the new member: if there are empty leaves in the tree, L is the leftmost empty leaf.
-Otherwise, the tree is extended to the right as described in {{adding-and-removing-leaves}} and L is assigned the leftmost new blank leaf.
+Otherwise, the tree is extended to the right as described in {{adding-and-removing-leaves}}, and L is assigned the leftmost new blank leaf.

 * For each non-blank intermediate node along the path from the leaf L